rickkas7/TowerInfo/README.md

 - Click the **Start** button.
 - Select the Boron from the dialog.
 - Wait for the results to come in!
 It takes about 2 minutes.

+The **Show My Location** checkbox determines whether it will ask the browser for its current location and plot it on the map.

 ### The Tower Web Page Server